 In May 1940, Cécile Rol-Tanguy’s father was imprisoned by the Vichy regime.
 Her partner, Henri, was off fighting, far away from Paris.
-Her daughter, Françoise, only a few days old, passed away just as the Nazis invaded the city.
+Her daughter, Françoise, passed away only a few days, just as the Nazis invaded the city.
 Shortly after, she found out that her father was sent to Auschwitz, where he passed away in 1941.

 Instead of sinking into the depths of depression, Cécile decided to fight.
 Even before the war, she grew up as part of a proud Communist family.
 Her partner Henri even fought by the Communists in the Spanish civil way, and Cécile helped from Paris by translating and fundraising.
 But now that their own house was burning, they were fighting for their lives.

 After the war, she was asked what motivated her.
 She shrugged and said, “What else could I do?
 What could stop me then?”

 She began to write and translate fliers for the Communist Resistance and to distribute them throughout the city.
 She was also the liaison between the underground fighters and maintained communication between the different fractions.
 She found replacements for anyone who was caught and arrested.

 Henri returned from the front lines in 1943 and quickly became the leader of the Communist Resistance in Paris.
 Cécile became his deputy.
 On August 14th, she risked her life when she moved machine guns and other fighting equipment inside Paris and hung up posters calling on the Paris residents to revolt.

 On August 19th, 1944, Henri led a civil uprising against what was left of the Vichy regime.
 The revolt paved the way for the French forces to overthrow the Vichy rule and pave the way for Paris’s liberation.